AviatrixSystems/Controller-HA-for-AWS/README.md

 > Note: this script does **NOT** check that the subnet selected is on the same VPC selected, you need to make sure you are selecting the right combination.

 > Note 2: this script does **NOT** check that an Internet Gateway is created and attached to the VPC.
 If this is missing there will be no way to access the Aviatrix Controller.

+> Note 2: this script does NOT check whether provided Elastic IP is available or not.

 ### Step by step Procedure: